microsoft/playwright/docs/src/test-api/class-fullconfig.md

 Resolved configuration which is accessible via [`property: TestInfo.config`] and is passed to the test reporters.
 To see the format of Playwright configuration file, please see [TestConfig] instead.

+## property: FullConfig.actualWorkers
+* since: v1.46
+- type: <[int]>

+The actual number of worker processes used for running tests.
+This number depends on the maximum number of workers specified in [`property: TestConfig.workers`], the list of running tests and their mode of parallel or sequential execution.

+This property is only available after tests have started running.

 ## property: FullConfig.configFile
 * since: v1.20
 - type: ?<[string]>